5 Key Facts: Marijuana vs Hemp Roles in Medicine & Industry

 Marijuana

 Marijuana is most recognized for its high levels of tetrahydrocannabinol (THC), the primary psychoactive compound.
-THC binds to CB1 receptors in the brain, producing effects such as euphoria, relaxation, altered perception, and increased appetite.
-Depending on the strain, THC levels in marijuana can range from 10% to as high as 30%.
-While THC is the dominant compound, marijuana also contains other cannabinoids like cannabidiol (CBD), cannabinol (CBN), and cannabigerol (CBG).
-These secondary cannabinoids contribute to the overall experience and may temper THC’s psychoactive effects.
+According to research published in the National Center for Biotechnology Information (NCBI), THC binds to CB1 receptors in the brain, producing effects such as euphoria, relaxation, altered perception, and increased appetite.
+Depending on the strain, THC levels in marijuana can range from 15% to as high as 35% in 2026’s premium cultivars—a significant increase from just a decade ago.
+While THC is the dominant compound, marijuana also contains other cannabinoids like cannabidiol (CBD), cannabinol (CBN), cannabigerol (CBG), and emerging minor cannabinoids like THCV and CBC.
+These secondary cannabinoids contribute to the overall experience and may temper or enhance THC’s effects.

 In addition to cannabinoids, marijuana contains a wide array of terpenes—aromatic compounds that influence the plant’s scent and flavor, and potentially its effects.
-Terpenes like myrcene, limonene, and pinene are not just responsible for the plant’s aroma but can also modulate how cannabinoids interact with the body, enhancing or diminishing certain effects.
+Terpenes like myrcene, limonene, pinene, and caryophyllene are not just responsible for the plant’s aroma but can also modulate how cannabinoids interact with the body, enhancing or diminishing certain effects through what researchers call the “entourage effect.”

 Hemp

 Hemp, by contrast, is defined by its low THC content (typically less than 0.3%) and high concentration of CBD.
-CBD is a non-psychoactive compound that has gained popularity for its potential therapeutic benefits, such as reducing anxiety, alleviating pain, and minimizing inflammation.
-In hemp, CBD levels often range between 5% to 20%, making it a popular choice for wellness and therapeutic products.
-Hemp also contains smaller amounts of other cannabinoids like CBG and CBN, which may have additional health benefits.
+CBD is a non-psychoactive compound that has gained widespread popularity for its potential therapeutic benefits, such as reducing anxiety, alleviating pain, and minimizing inflammation.
+In hemp, CBD levels often range between 8% to 25% in specialized varieties, making it the preferred choice for wellness and therapeutic products.
+Hemp also contains notable amounts of other cannabinoids like CBG, CBN, and CBC, which are increasingly being studied for their unique health benefits.

-Like marijuana, hemp also contains terpenes, which contribute to its aroma and may enhance CBD’s therapeutic effects through what is known as the “entourage effect”—the synergistic interaction of cannabinoids and terpenes working together to amplify the overall benefits.
+Like marijuana, hemp also contains terpenes, which contribute to its aroma and may enhance CBD’s therapeutic effects through the entourage effect—the synergistic interaction of cannabinoids and terpenes working together to amplify the overall benefits.

 The Endocannabinoid System

-Both marijuana and hemp interact with the body’s endocannabinoid system, a cell-signaling network that regulates various functions such as mood, sleep, appetite, and pain.
-THC directly binds to CB1 receptors in the brain, resulting in its psychoactive effects.
-CBD, on the other hand, has a more complex interaction with the body, indirectly affecting multiple receptor pathways without causing intoxication.
+Both marijuana and hemp interact with the body’s endocannabinoid system (ECS), a cell-signaling network discovered in the 1990s that regulates various functions such as mood, sleep, appetite, immune response, and pain.
+Research from Harvard Health explains that THC directly binds to CB1 receptors in the brain, resulting in its psychoactive effects.
+CBD, on the other hand, has a more complex interaction with the body, indirectly affecting multiple receptor pathways—including serotonin and TRPV1 receptors—without causing intoxication.

 Comparison Table